The Good, the Bad and the Ugly: Film tourism

 Fans of the film have reconstructed the location of the Sad Hill Cemetery in Santo Domingo de Silos, in Spain.
 The reconstruction was recorded in the documentary Sad Hill Unearthed (2017) by Guillermo de Oliveira.

-In 2024, the Sabinares del Arlanza Natural Park announced a plan to rebuild the Betterville prisoner camp at its filmed location about 6 km from Sad Hill.
+In 2024, the La Yecla y los Sabinares del Arlanza natural park announced a plan to rebuild the Betterville prisoner camp at its filmed location about 6 km from Sad Hill.

-Cancelled sequel
+Proposed sequel

 The Good, the Bad and the Ugly does not have an official sequel.
 However, screenwriter Luciano Vincenzoni stated on numerous occasions that he had written a treatment for a sequel, tentatively titled Il buono, il brutto, il cattivo n.
 2 (The Good, the Bad and the Ugly 2).
 According to Vincenzoni and Eli Wallach, the film would have been set 20 years after the original and would have followed Tuco pursuing Blondie's grandson for the gold.
 The project was ultimately vetoed by Leone, as he did not want the original film's title or characters to be reused, nor did he want to be involved in another Western film.